How To Lap Valves

 Note: The suction lapping tool doesn't always stick on smaller valves.
 Those can be done slowly by hand.

-When done lapping valves, make sure you remove all the valve-grinding compound from the cylinder head ports, as it is highly abrasive and could harm your engine once it gets into the oil.
+CAUTION: grinding compound is highly abrasive and could harm your engine once it gets into the oil system.

 Related Articles: